 Unfortunately, movies and even colleges define success as working for Google or being the next Zuckerberg.
 But honestly, that's a very romantic view of the industry, and it sets many up for failure.
 It's the same thing where everyone who picks up a guitar isn't going to be the next Jimmy Hendricks.

-So instead let's focus on what's attainable.
-For some of you it might be getting a job at Google.
+So instead, let's focus on what's attainable.
+For some of you, it might be getting a job at Google.
 Becoming a manager at your current job, or being self employed.
-I prefer to think in these almost abstract concepts to help me stay focus on what's important to me.
+I prefer to think in these almost abstract concepts to help me stay focused on what's important to me.

 These people are the race horses of our industry, and honestly they are the most sought after.
 They make the highest salaries, they get the most respect, they get attention from companies like Microsoft and Google, and love their jobs.

-Now that being said, I don't want to mislead you, this is not easy, its long hours, hard work, and can be frustrating.
-When your sitting up at night, while others are going to the bar, banging your head against why a grid won't load.
+Now that being said, I don't want to mislead you, this is not easy, it's long hours, hard work, and can be frustrating.
+When you are sitting up at night, while others are going to the bar, banging your head against why a grid won't load.
 You'll be ready to scream, but honestly the pay off is huge.
-And in my experience that satisfaction you get when you figure it out is amazing.
+And in my experience, that satisfaction you get when you figure it out is amazing.